hexbacon/Save-A-Can/README.md

 * `react`: For creating the React component.
 * `react-router-dom`: For navigating to the root page if the user is not authenticated.
 * `UserAuth` context: For accessing the `user` object to check if the user is authenticated.

+## Known Issues

+1. App may stopped rendering after interacting with the map.